ibm-cloud-docs/speech-to-text/references.md

 # Research references
 {: #references}

-For more information about the research behind the {{site.data.keyword.speechtotextfull}} service, see the following documents.
-IBM researchers wrote or contributed to all of these papers.
+For more information about the research behind the {{site.data.keyword.speechtotextfull}} service, see the following documents. {{site.data.keyword.IBM}} researchers wrote or contributed to all of these papers.
 {: shortdesc}

 1.  {: #audhkhasi2017}Audhkhasi, Kartik, Bhuvana Ramabhadran, George Saon, Michael Picheny, and David Nahamoo. [*Direct Acoustics-to-Word Models for English Conversational Speech Recognition.*](https://www.isca-speech.org/archive/Interspeech_2017/pdfs/0546.PDF){: external} Proceedings of Interspeech 2017 (August 2017): pp. 959-963.